DikanshaBindal/NFT-Reveal-Contract/README.md

 - `u104`: Invalid token ID - Token ID is invalid
 - `u105`: Mint failed - NFT minting operation failed

+## Project Vision
+Our vision is to revolutionize the NFT minting experience by bringing excitement, fairness, and community engagement to digital collectibles through innovative reveal mechanisms.
+We aim to:

+-Create Anticipation: Build excitement in the NFT community by keeping artwork hidden until the perfect reveal moment -Ensure Fair Distribution: Prevent selective minting based on rarity, giving all collectors an equal chance at rare items -Foster Community Building: Unite collectors around shared anticipation and collective reveal experiences -Establish Trust: Provide transparent, secure smart contracts that guarantee fair reveal processes -Drive Innovation: Pioneer new standards for mystery NFT collections that can be adopted across the ecosystem

 ## Usage Flow

 1. **Deploy Contract**: Deploy the contract to Stacks blockchain